Tx-Bovo/Port-Scanner/README.md

-markdown
-Copy code
 # Port Scanner

-A simple port scanner written in Python.
+A simple port scanner written in Python, with optional tor.

 ## Prerequisites